A new platform for documentation and tutorials is launching soon.

 backend encryption key.
 We split this into two separate operations,

 rekey operation is used to generate a new root key.
 When this is being done,

 it is possible to change the parameters of the key splitting, so that the number of shares

 and the threshold required to unseal can be changed.
 To perform a rekey a threshold of the

 current unseal keys must be provided.
 This is to prevent a single malicious operator from

-performing a rekey and invalidating the existing master key.
+performing a rekey and invalidating the existing root key.

 rotate operation is used to change the encryption key used to protect data written